Celtic Wisdom Retreat

 Where: Online

-Join this simple, sweet 30-minute meditation on each first Friday of the month at 9 a.m.
+Join this simple, sweet 30-minute meditation on the first Friday of most months at 9 a.m.
 ET / 6 am PT.
 I will open the meditation with 10 minutes of guided centering, which may include a body prayer, a chant, or a reading.
 Then I will lead us into 15-20 minutes of silence and will ring us out and send us with a final blessing into our day.

 Read More